elliottsj/vscode-csc488/README.md

 # vscode-csc488
 🚧 Work-in-progress 🚧

-CSC488 language extension for Visual Studio Code
+CSC488 language extension for Visual Studio Code.
+Provides syntax highlighting and other features for the Winter 2017 version of the CSC488 Source Language.

 ![Example syntax highlighting](images/example.png)